mobgen/halo-documentation/pages/cms/content/cms_content_modules.md

 When you are working with the content management using HALO you will work with content modules and content items.
 A Content module is the definition of the structure of content items.
-Imagine you want to build a *library*, then you will need books, subscriptors and retrievals.
+Imagine you want to build a *library*, then you will need books, subscribers and retrievals.
 Each of this entities is a different module and have to be created with the needed structure.

 Content items are each of the items that comply the structure of a module, so if we keep going with the same example, a module called